ErfanDejband/ErfanDejband/README.md

 - 👋 Hi, I’m <b>Erfan Dejband</b>
-- 👀 I’m interested in Using AI in the Electronic application such as:
+- 👀 I’m interested in Using AI in the Electronic applications such as:

       Using Deep Learning to inverse design Metamaterials and Metasurfaces